 Do These Affiliate Programs Work?

 Crypto is in a boom right now.
 How long it will last is hard to tell.
-But if you are a true proponent of this stuff, then you probably see the long term potential in all things Bitcoin.
-A short term crash doesn't mean the industry will disappear, so right now might be the best time to start a website in this niche.
-Remember, the best and most profitable affiliate niche website is going to be one that actually enjoy researching and writing about!
+But if you are a true proponent of this stuff, then you probably see the long-term potential in all things Bitcoin.
+A short-term crash doesn't mean the industry will disappear, so right now might be the best time to start a website in this niche.
+Remember, the best and most profitable affiliate niche website is going to be one that actually enjoys researching and writing about!

 Think Outside The Box